zerolabs-app/openclaw-community-prompt-library/search-first/search-first-methodology.md

 for provider selection and search configuration.

-## Common Search Categories
+Common Search Categories

-* Vehicles
+- Vehicles
+- Motorcycles
-* Real Estate
+- Real Estate
-* Products
+- Products
-* YouTube
-* TikTok
-* News
+- Flights and Travel
+- Hotels
-* Local Business
+- Local Business
-* Public Directories
+- Public Directories
-* Travel
+- YouTube
+- TikTok
+- Instagram
+- News
-* Social Media Research
+- Social Media Research

-## Search-First Workflow
+Search Workflow

-Step 1:
+Step 1

 Search for relevant sources.

-Step 2:
+Step 2

-Collect evidence and links.
+Collect evidence.

+Record:

+- source
+- link
+- title when available
+- relevant findings

+Step 3

+Verify information when practical.

-Step 3:
+Step 4

 Identify patterns and important findings.

-Step 4:
+Step 5

-Analyze the information.
+Analyze the evidence.

-Step 5:
+Step 6

-Generate recommendations and conclusions.
+Generate conclusions, recommendations, and rankings.

+Blocked Source Rule

+If a source:

+- blocks automated access
+- requires sign-in
+- fails to render
+- returns unusable pages

+then:

+- Record the blocked source.
+- Record the reason.
+- Continue searching.
+- Use alternative public sources.
+- Do not stop searching because a source is unavailable.

+No Results Rule

+If no exact matches are found:

+- Report the limitation.
+- Explain the limiting factors.
+- Provide evidence of the search performed.
+- Return qualified alternatives when appropriate.
+- Clearly explain why alternatives were included.

+Evidence Rule

+Research should support conclusions.

+Conclusions should not drive research.

+Do not invent:

+- listings
+- businesses
+- products
+- creators
+- properties
+- vehicles
+- flights
+- news stories
+- prices
+- statistics
+- engagement metrics

-## Goal
+Goal

-Use research to drive conclusions.
+Use evidence to drive conclusions.

-Do not use conclusions to drive research.
+Use research to support recommendations.

+Provide transparent, traceable results whenever possible.